10 Little Things to Do When You Don’t Want to Do Anything

 7. Get good sleep

-If you’re feeling extremely tired, your body is absolutely trying to tell you something.
-Maybe you’re just that, tired.
+If you’re feeling exhausted, your body is trying to tell you something.

-On days like these, prioritize high-quality sleep.
-Avoid caffeine and sugar at all costs so whenever it’s time to go to bed, your body is ready to relax and rest.
+Avoid caffeine and sugar at all costs, so whenever it’s time to go to bed, your body is ready to relax and rest.

-So, give your body what it needs and get a good and healthy amount of good-quality sleep.
+So, give your body what it needs and get a good and healthy amount of high-quality sleep.

-Meditation takes your mind to a peaceful place, thus helping you see your life from a new perspective.
+Meditation helps you see your life from a new perspective.

 10. Nurture your body with high-quality food

-This one’s particularly important for me because when I’m having a bad day, I just don’t feel like cooking.
+This one’s particularly crucial for me because I usually don’t feel like cooking when I’m having a bad day.

 When bad days strike, look for easy and healthy recipes on Pinterest or YouTube.